Introducing Qodo Command – Command-line interface for building, running and managing AI agents.

 Pros

-- Minimal setup, great for quick installs and personal use
+• Minimal setup, suitable for quick installs and personal use

-- Integrated AI chat assistant helps with explanations and small fixes
+• Integrated AI chat assistant helps with explanations of the codebase and bug fixes

 Cons